JLouhela/qt-docker-front/README.md

 ## Tech

+I had some false assumptions in the beginning and had to adjust the architecture accordingly. a) I did not understand that signal/slot system is a robust way to handle asynchronous tasks and b) I did not realize that usage of socket is not allowed from different threads.
+I didn't want to overcomplicate this exercise and start all over.
+Instead, design evolved in a way that everything works, but it is not the best way to handle the issue.
+See lessons learned below for alternate solution.

-Uses two background threads (one for overview of available containers and one for stats) to send HTTP GET messages into docker socket, receive responses and parse the json content from the response.
+Anyway, here is the tech used within this project.
+Solution uses two background threads (one for overview of available containers and one for stats) to send HTTP GET messages into docker socket, receive responses and parse the json content from the response.
 Serves as an examples of how to
 - Use C++ backend from qml file
 - Use QThreads with worker scheme
 - Use QTimer for periodical polling